Ainul Haque: East Pakistan

-Ainul represented the East Pakistan football team at the Bordoloi Trophy and Tribhuvan Challenge Shield in 1968 and 1969, respectively.
+Ainul represented the East Pakistan football team in the Bordoloi Trophy held in Guwahati, India in 1968.

 Shadhin Bangla

 Before the Bangladesh Liberation War began, Ainul was set to participate in a local tournament in Cox's Bazar with Narayanganj's Dhakeshwari Cotton Mills in March 1971, and when the war commenced, Ainul took shelter in Comilla with his teammate, Shitanshu.
 Eventually, they both travelled to Agartala, India, to receive training in order to join the war.
 In Agartala, Ainul met with fellow Dhaka footballers, including Enayetur Rahman and AKM Nowsheruzzaman, who were both playing in the Agartala football league at the time.
 He eventually began participating in the local league with Collectors football team, under the alias "Ashish".

-In May 1971, fellow Mohamemdan temmate, Pratap Shankar Hazra came to Agartala to recruit players for Shadhin Bangla football team, with Ainul joining the selected players after following the conclusion of the Agartala league.
+In May 1971, fellow Mohamemdan teammate, Pratap Shankar Hazra came to Agartala to recruit players for Shadhin Bangla football team, with Ainul joining the selected players after following the conclusion of the Agartala league.
 Prior to joining the final team in Kolkata, Ainul played in an exhibition match, representing "Joy Bangla XI" against Tripura XI on 2 July 1971, in Agartala, Tripura.
 On 25 July 1971, the Shadhin Bangla team played its inaugural match against Nadia XI, in Nadia district, with Ainul marshalling the defence alongside captain Zakaria Pintoo.
 Ainul also served as captain during several matches, notably against Burdwan XI at the Burdwan University ground, which finished in a 2–1 victory for Ainul's team.